App security is becoming a major software development trend in 2019.

 Profi-developers also take care of critical security problems, such as:

-Intelligence
+- Intelligence

-Terrorism and cybercrime
+- Terrorism and cybercrime

-Strategies and tactics
+- Strategies and tactics

-Nation-state interests
+- Nation-state interests

-Politics
+- Politics

 App Security: Protect your Data from Cyber Attacks

 When developing a mobile app, we take into account the data with which the application operates.
-The degree of value attached to data varies widely, demanding more sophisticated methods of secrecy to save from disclosureprivate user information, such asthe password to enter the appor personal phone numbers and email addresses.
+The degree of value attached to data varies widely, demanding more sophisticated methods of secrecy to save from disclosure private user information, such as the password to enter the app or personal phone numbers and email addresses.
 This is especially important in light of the spread of mobile apps in all areas of business, including banking and finance.
-Below we’ve collected examples of a variety of cyber attackswhich can be divided into several categories, allowing you to understand the key vulnerabilities of your software and how to safeguard them.
+Below we’ve collected examples of a variety of cyber attacks which can be divided into several categories, allowing you to understand the key vulnerabilities of your software and how to safeguard them.

 The Main Types of Attacks on Software

 First of all, there are mobile software threats that are always up to date.
-Read more about them and use a checklist to make sure you have taken allmeasures to protect your corporate data.
+Read more about them and use a checklist to make sure you have taken all measures to protect your corporate data.

 In 2019 software security requires even greater attention thanks to such threats as:

-App file decompilation (.apk-files for Android and .ipa-files for Apple iOS) and parsing of locally stored data.
+- App file decompilation (.apk-files for Android and .ipa-files for Apple iOS) and parsing of locally stored data.
 Protection at this most important level lies entirely on the shoulders of the mobile developer.

-MITM-attacks (Interception of data transmitted over the network).Most mobile apps are client-server – therefore, they constantly transmit large amounts of data.
-And although modern web and mobile development is actively completing the transition to the HTTPS communication protocol, we don’t rely on a single protection line in the form of a secure communication channel but instead take other measures to guarantee the security of yourapp.
+is actively completing the transition to the HTTPS communication protocol, we don’t rely on a single protection line in the form of a secure communication channel butinstead take other measures to guarantee the security of your app. - Device rutting and the attack on the app and algorithms used through external debugging tools.

 How to Develop Secure Mobile Apps